Logan-proj/snake_game/README.md

 ## Installation & Getting Started

+Open the command prompt and enter the following:
     git clone https://github.com/Logan-proj/snake_game.git
     cd snake_game
     python main.py
+Game should open and play if done correctly.
 ## Reference

 Snake game GUI was created using the turtle module: